 *Labour only building or construction services means building or construction services where the materials costs supplied is less than 10% of relevant turnover from such services.
 If more than this amount, your business is classed as general building or construction services.

-Seek accountants advice if you have any questions about VAT flat rate scheme.
+Lastly, Seek accountants advice if you have any questions about the VAT flat rate scheme.